Stellantis/api-standards/content/formatting.md

     "customer" : {
 	    "id": 19083974,
 	    "name": "John",
-	    "name": "Doe",	// Using name twice on the same level of data is forbidden }
+	    "name": "Doe",	"Bad : using name twice on the same level of data is forbidden" }
 	```
  - **Good example**